Last Updated on: 4th October 2023, 02:25 pm

 Betta flakes also contain ethoxyquin.
 While the International Journal of Food Sciences lauds the antioxidant properties of this preservative, it’s harmful to hermit crabs if regularly ingested over a prolonged period.

-We also need to consider how a betta will react if it spots a hermit crab eating its food.
-We have discussed many times how territorial these fish are.
+Consider how a betta will react if it spots a hermit crab eating its food.
+We have discussed how territorial these fish are.
 Conflict will follow if a fish attacks a hermit crab for ‘stealing’ its meal.